10 teacher tips for the first week of school that will help teachers have fun, while saving time. Tons of back to school ideas and organization tips.

 If you can get a hold of your class list, LABEL EVERYTHING!

-Decide before the year begins about what your classroom management will look like.
+Decide before the first week of school what your classroom management will look like.
 If the strategies you choose require certain materials, have those prepped and ready for the first week of school.
 Spend a good chunk of the first week of school teaching your students those strategies.
 Practice and role play different scenarios so they understand the expectations in your classroom.

 I am HUGE believer in the power of GREAT classroom management.
 Classroom management can take on many different forms and it means so many things in a classroom.
 Without it, our classrooms would probably fall apart and total CHAOS would ensue (kidding, but seriously it’s important)!
 I have my favourite strategies in a MUST READ post HERE.